RomuloOliveira/commit-messages-guide/README.md

 Adjust css
 ```

+### Avoid language such as "this PR", "this commit", "this patch"

+You don't have to refer to the commit by itself.
+We **know** that this is a patch, commit or PR.

 ### Limit the number of characters

 [It's recommended](https://git-scm.com/book/en/v2/Distributed-Git-Contributing-to-a-Project#_commit_guidelines) to use a maximum of 50 characters for the subject and 72 for the body.